 When It’s Time to Call a Plumber

 Of course, from time to time your swamp cooler may need more major repairs.
-That’s when it’s time to call a plumber that services swamp coolers.
+That’s when it’s time to call a plumber in Albuquerque that services swamp coolers.

 For instance, your swamp cooler has a fan motor and a water pump that might need replacing or servicing.
 You could also have problems with the float in the water pan at the bottom.
 If the float breaks, then it won’t regulate the water supply.
 Your water may then run continuously and leak out of the basin, plus increase your water bill.
 Many floats are cheaply made and need to be replaced every year or two so be alert for this problem.